jalektro/TankDuelGame/README.md

 # TankDuelGame

 TankDuelGame is a two-player tank combat game inspired by the classic *Wii Play – Tanks!* game.
-The game features two tanks starting in opposite corners of the map (top-left and bottom-right) and supports multiple platforms, including PC and an embedded FPGA-based system.
+The game features two tanks starting in opposite corners of the map (top-left and bottom-right) and supports an embedded FPGA-based system.

 ---